 The majority of developed land in the Planning Area is comprised of residential uses, which are not anticipated to undergo significant land use changes under the Proposed Project.
 The proposed General Plan focuses on providing the framework for logical, orderly growth from the City's compact, historic center extending to well-delineated residential neighborhoods, employment centers, and community amenities.
 The proposed General Plan Land Use Map includes an expansion to the City's Planning Area in the northwest, increasing the total size of the Planning Area.
-When compared to the existing General Plan, the proposed General Plan increases the total amount of residential land uses (i.e., Very Low Density Residential, Low Density Residential, Medium Density Residential, and High Density Residential) in the Planning Area by 3,556 acres resulting in an increase of 10,498 dwelling units at full buildout.
+When compared to the existing General Plan, the proposed General Plan increases the total amount of residential land uses in the Planning Area by 11,951 dwelling units at full buildout.
 The increase in dwelling units allows for the diversification of the City's housing supply to meet the needs of the community at various socioeconomic levels.
 While the proposed General Plan may result in development that would remove residences, development allowed under the General Plan identifies lands for a variety of housing densities and types would result in an increase in the total number of residences and provide housing opportunities for persons that may be displaced as a result of development.